jakev/mitm-helper-wifi/README.md

 By default, `hostapd` will attempt to find the USB dongle on wlan0, but if your adapter is named different, use the `-w` argument:

     $ sudo mitm-wifi -v -w ath1

+If your host machine is connected to a VPN, you may also need to tell `mitm-wifi` about the upstream DNS servers provided by the VPN client.
+For example, if your host machine was using a DNS server of 172.16.1.50, you can tell `mitm-wifi` to use this DNS server, using the `-s` argument:

+    $ sudo mitm-wifi -v -s 172.16.1.50

 ### Stopping the WiFi AP
 By hitting Ctrl+C, the script will begin the shutdown process.